Use of covert recordings in Employment Tribunal proceedings

 - Consider holding all private deliberations in another room.

-For more information on this case or to discuss amending your policies to refer to cover recordings, contact us on 0117 904 6000.
+For more information on this case or to discuss amending your policies to refer to cover recordings, contact our Employment Law specialists or call us on 0117 904 6000.

 Posted on May 2nd, 2014 by Lyons Davidson